Unix reference

 The following are just basic examples.
 There’s a lot you can do with these

 tools.
-Use --help
+Use --help or man pages.

 # Display file system information